juj/gowin_flipflop_drainer/README.md

 - In `flipflop_drainer.v` one can vary the number of nonsense adders that is used in the design by adjusting the register `aXXX` that is referenced in the addition.
 There is a smooth ramp of `< K` adders: stable signal, `K < x < M` adders: unstable signal, `> M` adders: black image, no sync at all, i.e. the more adders, the more likely the video sync will glitch, and at some point, video sync will vanish completely.

 - Reducing the output video pixel clock speed (smaller resolution or smaller refresh rate) will mitigate the issue.
+Lowering to 1280x720 with 74.25 MHz pixel clock is not enough, the sync issue will persist there; though lowering to 640x480 with 25.2 MHz pixel clock will avoid the sync issues.

 - Also reducing the frequency that the additions are performed will mitigate the issue, although one must reduce the frequency by a great deal to make the video signal stable, e.g. down to < 20Hz. (change the clock signal in instantiation of `flipflop_drainer` in `top.v`)